ev3dev/ev3dev.github.io/docs/tutorials/reuse-ssh-connections.md

 If connection sharing is working properly there should have been no prompt for your password and the ssh command will have executed very quickly.
 As long as the initial ssh session is still running, any new connections will share the existing connection.
 This even works with scp.
-For example, to copy some_file.txt from you host to the home directory on the ev3:
+For example, to copy `some_file.txt` from your host to the home directory on the ev3:

     scp some_file.txt ev3: